lounotlew/PlateMath/README.md

 ### References

-References to the libraries and packages used in Dollars:
+References to the libraries and packages used in PlateMath:

 1) ``Flask``: http://flask.pocoo.org/
 2) ``SQLAlchemy``: http://docs.sqlalchemy.org/en/latest/intro.html